How to Add Watermark in Java Using GroupDocs.Watermark

 Creating an Image Watermark Object

-Creating a standalone watermark object allows for configuration before application.
+Creating a standalone watermark object allows for configuration before application—useful when you need to reuse the same watermark across multiple documents.

 Step 1: Create the ImageWatermark Object